ctsuu/Vehicle-Tracking/README.md

 For these 10 labels:  [ 1.
 0. 0.
 0. 1.
 1. 1.
 0. 1.
 0.]
 0.00405 Seconds to predict 10 labels with SVC
 ```
-For the given dataset, 8000+ cars images and 8000+ notcar images, the accuracy can reach 93.91%.
+For the given dataset, 8000+ cars images and 8000+ notcar images, the HOG only classifier accuracy can reach 93.91%.
 I am looking for higher accuracy.
 So how about add all color histograms and HOG feature together.
+In cell 13:
 ```
 spatial_features = bin_spatial(feature_image, size=spatial_size)
 file_features.append(spatial_features)